 In striving to protect the giant panda, Schönbrunn Zoo is closely cooperating with the China Wildlife Conservation Association (CWCA).
 The zoo is disseminating its expertise in the framework of nature conservation management seminars and contributes financially to maintaining and establishing nature reserves. more information

-Bald ibis species protection project
+Northern bald ibis species protection project

-Batagur species protection project
+Batagur baska species protection project

-The batagur (river terrapin) is one of the three rarest turtle species in the world.
+Batagur baska (Northern river terrapin) is one of the three rarest turtle species in the world.
 In 2010 the zoo proudly announced the world’s first-ever captive-bred hatchling.
 Beyond the important captive-breeding program, the zoo initiated a rescue operation in Bangladesh and southern India. more information

-Orangutans species protection project
+Orangutan species protection project

 Habitat loss is proving to be a major threat to orangutans.
 The Red List classifies these fascinating great apes as threatened with extinction.
-Schönbrunn Zoo is supporting the research and nature conservation measures being conducted in the framework of the Hutan project on Borneo. more information
+Schönbrunn Zoo is supporting the research and nature conservation measures being conducted in the framework of the HUTAN project on Borneo. more information

 Polar bear species protection project